ADMARIl/aingson.xyz/content/hero/index.md

 avatar: './AndrewHeadshot2.jpg'
 ---

 I'm a recent graduate of the University of Maryland, Baltimore County, where I majored in Computer Science with a minor in Psychology.
-Now, I'm working in the field of software development.
+Now, I'm a Baltimore-based software engineer.